Meet Mary

 Were you at the grand opening?

-Mary was there and tells about all the excitement of being one of the first to be inside this popular Anchorage store
+Mary was there and tells us all about the excitement of being one of the first to be inside this popular Anchorage store.

 As I walked in to Woolworth's for the first time, I got an eyeful of the café on the left, makeup, and school supplies in the middle and my favorite aisle… the toy section.

-Anchorage's Woolworth store became a meeting place for me and my school friends during my growing up years and by gosh their chocolate ice cream sundaes were the best!
+The Anchorage Woolworth store became a meeting place for me and my school friends during my growing up years and by gosh their chocolate ice cream sundaes were the best!”

 My Green Double Bladed Ice Skates